cuijiyao01/docker-k8s-training/kubernetes/exercise_08_statefulset.md

 ## Step 2: Ordered creation
 Before you create the StatefulSet, open a 2nd terminal and start to watch the pods in your namespace: `watch kubectl get pods`

 Now post your yaml file to the API server and monitor the upcoming new pods.
-You should observe the ordered creation of pods (by their ordinal index).
-Note that the pod name does not have any randomly generated string, but consists of the statefulset's name + the index.
+You should observe the **ordered creation** of pods (by their ordinal index).
+Note that the **pod name does not have any randomly generated string** (as with deployments), but consists of the statefulset's name + the index.

 Additionally you should find new `PVC` resources in your namespace.